nemisis84/Network-and-Computer-Security-project/REPORT.md

 ## 3. Conclusion

 We have created a simple application where a user can post and request music.
-A user can create or join a family to share his/her favorite music with the family.
-The application is minimalistic and the project was more conserned about the security properties.
+A user can create or join a family to share his/her favourite music with the family.
+The application is minimalistic and the project was more concerned about the security properties.

-The communication between a server and client are encrypted using AES to provide confidentiality.
-In addition, a HMAC tag is added to provide authenticity.
-Session keys are created and sent using the long-term shared secret, providing less exposure of the long-term secret.
-A family can share songs, nd the authenticity is ensured by using a family key held by all entities of the family.
-When calulating the HMAC tag the long-term key is replaced with the family key.
+The communication between a server and a client is encrypted using AES to provide confidentiality.
+In addition, an HMAC tag is added to provide authenticity.
+Session keys are created and sent using the long-term shared secret, providing less exposure to the long-term secret.
+A family can share songs, and the authenticity is ensured by using a family key held by all entities of the family.
+When calculating the HMAC tag the long-term key is replaced with the family key.
 To provide a better user experience(at least in theory) we can start encryption at the start of each block from the CTR mode.
-This makes it possible for the user to skip songs quicker, because it don't need to decrypt all the content before the point the user skipped to.
+This makes it possible for the user to skip songs quicker because it doesn't need to decrypt all the content before the point the user skipped to.

 Overall, the application has multiple vulnerabilities and weaknesses.
 The application interface would be improved by providing more error handling and a web interface.
 Furthermore, replay attacks are possible as we don't have a timestamp, challenge or sequence number.
-Other vulnerabilities are no forward secrecy, no family joining protection and possible SQL injection attacks.
+Other vulnerabilities are no forward secrecy and possible server impostering attacks.

-What we manage to achieve was authenticity from the HMAC, confidentiality (as long as keys are not compromised) from the AES encryption and also a restrictive network not allowing unexpected requests our because of our firewall.
+What we managed to achieve was authenticity from the HMAC, confidentiality (as long as keys are not compromised) from the AES encryption and a restrictive network not allowing unexpected requests because of our firewall.

 The project has given us practical experience in applied network security.
-We have designed and implemented security measures using sound java libraries., while considering how an attacker would try o compromise our application.
+We have designed and implemented security measures using sound Java libraries.
+While considering how an attacker would try to compromise our application.
 Furthermore, we have built a network and implemented a sound firewall.
-Even though development often is done using sound frameworks, does this hands on experience give us eperience in considering different relevant security practises.
+Even though development often is done using sound frameworks, does this hands-on experience give us experience in considering different relevant security practices.
 This will both be useful in a developer setting or as a security specialist.

 <!-- (_State the main achievements of your work._)